 Among Mr. Cutlip’s many successes on the operatic stage are his critically acclaimed Glimmerglass Opera debut as the title role in Glass’ Orphée; Marcello in La bohème and Maurice Bendix in The End of the Affair, both with Seattle Opera; and his return to the Gran Teatre del Liceu in Barcelona to sing Mattieux in Andrea Chénier.
 He also appeared as Rodrigo in Don Carlo with Hawaii Opera Theatre, Sharpless in Madama Butterfly with both Austin Lyric Opera and Arizona Opera, and made his debut with Houston Grand Opera as Donald in Billy Budd.
 Throughout his career Mr. Cutlip has portrayed many of opera’s most well-known baritone roles including Papageno in Die Zauberflöte with New York City Opera and Opera Theatre of Saint Louis, Harlequin in Ariadne auf Naxos with Seattle Opera, the title roles in both Don Giovanni and Il barbiere di Siviglia with Opera Birmingham, Malatesta in Don Pasquale with Fort Worth Opera, and Guglielmo in Così fan tutte with Arizona Opera.

 Mr. Cutlip has also appeared as soloist with nearly every major North American orchestra.
-His extensive list of concert credits include performances with New York Philharmonic, National Symphony Orchestra, Houston Symphony Orchestra, Oratorio Society of New York at Carnegie Hall, Atlanta Symphony Orchestra, North Carolina Symphony, and the Minnesota Orchestra.
-He has performed such works as Bach's Christmas Oratorio with the Handel and Haydn Society under Grant Llewellyn, Beethoven's Symphony No. 9 with the Philadelphia Orchestra under Charles Dutoit, Brahms' Requiem with the Portland Symphony Orchestra, Carmina Burana with the Detroit Symphony Orchestra, and Haydn's The Seasons with Philadelphia Baroque.
-He also performed Handel arias written for Mantagnana with La Stagione Frankfurt ensemble as well as Handel's Belshazzar at the Göttingen Festival in Germany.
+His extensive list of concert credits includes performances with New York Philharmonic, National Symphony Orchestra, Houston Symphony Orchestra, Oratorio Society of New York at Carnegie Hall, Atlanta Symphony Orchestra, and North Carolina Symphony.
+He has performed such works as Bach’s Christmas Oratorio with the Handel and Haydn Society under Grant Llewellyn, Beethoven’s Symphony No. 9 with the Philadelphia Orchestra under Charles Dutoit, Brahms’ Requiem with the Portland Symphony Orchestra, Carmina Burana with the Detroit Symphony Orchestra, and Haydn’s The Seasons with Philadelphia Baroque.
+He also performed Handel arias written for Mantagnana with La Stagione Frankfurt ensemble as well as Handel’s Belshazzar at the Göttingen Festival in Germany.

 A distinctive element in Mr. Cutlip’s career is his ongoing collaboration with well-established dance companies and avant-garde ensembles alike, starting with his first appearance with the New York City Ballet to perform songs by Charles Ives.
 He has toured internationally with the Hamburg Ballet singing Bernstein’s Dances, and has appeared on European and American tours of Philip Glass’ Les Enfants terribles, including the world premiere in Zug, Switzerland.
 His performance of the Glass work was released on Glass’ Orange Mountain label.
 Mr. Cutlip has appeared with the Mark Morris Dance Company in performances of Morris’s popular fully-staged dance production of Handel’s L’Allegro, il Pensoroso ed il Moderato at Lincoln Center, the Ravinia Festival, and at Cal Performances on the UC Berkeley campus.